mcchannigan/react-help-screen/src/assets/student.md

 ## On-Campus

 Job searches with "On-Campus" selected will list University jobs, typically located on-campus, and paid through the University's payroll, or through Federal Work Study (FWS).
-The following search options are unique to on-campus jobs:

-* Campus
-    The campus on which the job is located.
+You can use the Campus field to filter results by the campus on which the job is located.
-* Special Classification
-    Provides options for special classifications, such as summer-only positions.

 ## Off-Campus

 Off-campus jobs are listed by non-University employers.
 You can search for part-time or full-time positions.
-The following search option is unique to off-campus jobs:

-* Company
-    The name of the company that listed the job.
+You can use the Company field to filter by the name of the company that listed the job.

 ## Search Results